 It can be tricky to know when to make a change, for sure.
 Is the stall one that’s natural or is there a need to adjust things to keep things moving?
-There are a hell of a lot of variables that don’t fit nice and neatly into a blog post.
-For the coach it comes down to being able to look at the whole picture and make a decision, for people to trust in your ability to spot the patterns.
+There are many variables that don’t fit nice and neatly into a blog post.
+For the coach, it comes down to being able to look at the whole picture and make a decision, for people to trust in your ability to spot the patterns.
 For you, the individual making your own decisions, all I can say is that just because your tracking method isn’t showing progress, doesn’t mean that nothing is happening.

 As I gain experience I hope to share those lessons learned in a meaningful and useful way with you.
 For today, let’s add “Patience” into your diet toolbox.

 - Macro Counting 101: The Comprehensive, No-Nonsense Guide

 - Diet Break Guidelines

 - How and When To Manipulate Your Macros

 2. 'The Complete Guide To Setting Up Your Diet' book